Descanonge/fronts-toolbox/docs/algorithms/boa.rst

 The BOA is a 3x3 median filter that is applied only if:

-- the central pixel is **not** a 5-peak
+- the central pixel is not a 5-peak
-- the central pixel is a 3-peak
+- and the central pixel is a 3-peak

-The central pixel is a 5-peak if its value is a maximum or minimum along all four 5 points 1D slices of a surrounding 5x5 window (east-west, north-south, diagonals).
-The central pixel is a 3-peak if its value is a maximum or minimum in a surrounding 3x3 window.
+The central pixel is a 5-peak if its value is a maximum or minimum along four 5-points 1D slices of the surrounding 5x5 window (east-west, north-south, diagonals).
+The central pixel is a 3-peak if its value is a maximum or minimum in the surrounding 3x3 window.

 Functions
 =========

-Apply the BOA filter:

 - :func:`~.filters.boa.boa_numpy`
 - :func:`~.filters.boa.boa_dask`